 Bushmills, Co Antrim

 Drum Gatelodge is a unique and pretty two storey gatelodge.
 It is situated on a quiet country road - and its rustic setting makes it an ideal romantic retreat from the stresses of everyday life.
+Please note that it is currently not possible to use the peat burning stove.
+The property has underfloor heating with gas fired central heating.

 Special Note: Guests to not have access to the private estate.